httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 An upload resource MAY enforce one or multiple limits, which are communicated to the client via the `Upload-Limit` response header field.
 Its field value is a Dictionary, where each limit is identified by a key and carries a value:

 - The `max-size` limit specifies a maximum size for the representation data, counted in bytes.
-The server MAY NOT create an upload resource if the length ({{upload-length}}) deduced from the upload creation request is larger than the maximum size.
+The server MAY not create an upload resource if the length ({{upload-length}}) deduced from the upload creation request is larger than the maximum size.
 The upload resource MAY stop the upload if the offset ({{upload-offset}}) exceeds the maximum size.
 The value is an Integer.
 - The `min-size` limit specifies a minimum size for the representation data, counted in bytes.
-The server MAY NOT create an upload resource if the length ({{upload-length}}) deduced from the upload creation request is smaller than the minimum size or no length can be deduced at all.
+The server MAY not create an upload resource if the length ({{upload-length}}) deduced from the upload creation request is smaller than the minimum size or no length can be deduced at all.
 The value is an Integer.
 - The `max-append-size` limit specifies a maximum size counted in bytes for the request content in a single upload append request ({{upload-appending}}).
 The server MAY reject requests exceeding this limit and a client SHOULD NOT send larger upload append requests.
 The value is an Integer.
 - The `min-append-size` limit specifies a minimum size counted in bytes for the request content in a single upload append request ({{upload-appending}}).
 The server MAY reject requests below this limit and a client SHOULD NOT send such requests.
 The value is an Integer.
 Requests completing the upload by including the `Upload-Complete: ?1` header field are exempt from this limit.
 - The `max-age` limit specifies the remaining lifetime of the upload resource in seconds counted from the generation of the response.
 After the resource's lifetime is reached, the server MAY make the upload resource inaccessible and a client SHOULD NOT attempt to access the upload resource.
 The lifetime MAY be extended but SHOULD NOT be reduced.
 The value is an Integer.